bharatreddy/bharatreddy.github.io/_posts/2015-01-20-sql-pandas-part1.md

 # get the required cols
 resDF = resDF[ ['name', 'title'] ]
 print resDF
-{% endhighlight %}

              name               title
 0  Sarah Martinez  Gone with the Wind

 [1 rows x 2 columns]

+{% endhighlight %}

-## Question-7 : For each movie that has at least one rating, find the highest
-number of stars that movie received.
+## Question-7 : For each movie that has at least one rating, find the highest number of stars that movie received.
 Return the movie title and number of stars.
 Sort by movie title.

 ### Solution using SQL

-**In [8]:**

-{% highlight python %}
+{% highlight ipy %}
-#SQL query
+In [8]: #SQL query
 qry = """
         SELECT mv.title, tab.max_stars FROM Movie mv
         INNER JOIN